-Cornbread waffles is an easy recipe that has a nice crunch on the outside with a soft, slightly crumbly inside.
+These Cornbread Waffles are such an easy “breakfast for dinner” idea!
+They have a nice crunch on the outside with a soft, slightly crumbly inside.
 These waffles are a fun remix of the traditional savory cornbread that goes great with chili, barbecue, or just a swipe of simple honey butter.

 The Best Easy Cornbread Waffles Recipe

 You know that feeling when you put two random things together and suddenly realize a genius new creation?
 You know what I’m talking about… Maybe for you it was dipping French fries in a milkshake, or putting peanut butter on Oreo cookies.
 It’s those unexpected combinations that are often the most fun — and delicious!
 Well, friends, these cornbread waffles might just be your new favorite creative combo.
 They are so delicious, so easy, and so versatile.

 You can make them to go along with a comfort food dinner, topping them with your favorite chili and cheese, pulled pork with slaw and beans, or a slew of taco ingredients.
 They pretty much go with all the things and hold up super well to bold flavors.
 You can also treat them like traditional waffles and dress them with a simple spread of honey butter or maple syrup.
 Basically?
 These guys can do it all, and you are going to love making (and eating) them!

 Can you use butter instead of oil in cornbread waffles?